stackedboxes/romualdo/doc/design.md

 **TODO:** How to deal nicely with changing signatures?
 Probably just forbid for now.
 Old code may need to call new procedures, and for that to be possible they need to have the same signature.
 I guess it could be OK to add arguments with default values (if I ever support that).
-And: completely changing the meaning of arguments in a new version of a procedure will break the semantic of saved states!
+And (nasty trap!): completely changing the meaning of arguments in a new version of a procedure will break the semantic of saved states!

+**TODO:** Hey, can't globals and procedures be internally represented by their hash only?
+(With the debug info file providing a mapping to user-friendly names.) *Counterpoint:* I will want to have some way to filter/select Passages based on signature and meta/static variables; would it be interesting to filter also by name?

 #### Tutorial-like description